 The brain of Albert Einstein was stolen after his death in 1955.
 Receiving approval from Einstein’s son, a pathologist named Thomas Harvey kept it hoping he would find the secrets to Albert’s genius.
 He later cut the brain into pieces and sent it to several scientists for research.

-Do you know any interesting, fun or strange facts about Albert Einstein that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Albert Einstein?
+Share them in the comments below!